 Does the following image look familiar to you?

 A server identifies a request as authenticated based on its HTTP headers.
-In detail, some cookies generally store the values to send as authentication headers.
+In detail, some cookies store the values to send as authentication headers.
 If you aren't familiar with this concept, an HTTP cookie is a small piece of data stored in the browser.
 The browser creates the login cookies based on the response obtained from the server after login.

-Similarly, your scraper can use a headless browser to simulate the login operation and then navigate it.
+Similarly, your spider can use a headless browser to simulate the login operation and then navigate it.
 This could make the logic of your scraping process more complex.
 Luckily, ZenRows API handles headless browsers for you.

 Note that, in this case, you must have valid credentials for your target website if you want to scrape it.